 1. Employee morale is paramount to your success.

 The COVID-19 pandemic increased stress levels for 96% of the workforce.
-Employees were forced to adapt to a fully remote work environment, which led to fewer physical connections with their coworkers, distance from company mission and values, decreased visibility of their work by their manager, and therefore, diminished feelings of value in their role.
+Employees were forced to adapt to a fully remote work environment, which led to fewer physical connections with their coworkers, distance from company mission and values, decreased visibility of their work by their manager, and therefore, diminished feelings of employee appreciation and value in their role.

 Aside from the work front, there was additional stress added to our personal lives: